Skip to main content

 Right of access

-Information about which personal data we process, for which purposes, and to which recipients they are passed on.
+Which personal data we process, for which purposes, and to which recipients they are passed on — on request you receive a complete overview.

 02